The following can be used to determine whether you have thrombocytopenia:

 Preparing for your appointment

-Start by seeing your primary care doctor if you have any signs or symptoms that worry you.
-Most cases of thrombocytopenia can be managed by your doctor.
-In certain situations, he or she may recommend that you see a specialist in blood diseases (hematologist).
+Start by seeing your primary care doctor, who can manage most cases of thrombocytopenia.
+In certain situations, he or she might refer you to a specialist in blood diseases (hematologist).

 What you can do

-For thrombocytopenia, some questions you may want to ask include:
+For thrombocytopenia, questions to ask your doctor include:

 - How many platelets do I have in my blood?